Nexis-Network/homepage/content/docs/unused/prisma-guide.md

 Click **Add record** and enter some values as follows:

 - AtomicNumber: 10
-- Element: Exzo Network
+- Element: Nexis Network
 - Symbol: Ne
 - AtomicMass: 20.1797

 To add the record, click the **Save 1 change** button.

-## Send queries to your Exzo Network database with Prisma Client
+## Send queries to your Nexis Network database with Prisma Client

 Follow the steps below to create a TypeScript file for executing queries with Prisma Client.
 Two examples are provided, one for creating a new record, and one for retrieving all records.